This information is intended for use by health professionals

 No data are available on the concomitant use of 'Propecia' and topical minoxidil in male pattern hair loss.

-Contraindicated in women: see 4.6 'Fertility, pregnancy and lactation' and 5.1 'Pharmacodynamic properties'.
+Contraindicated in women: see section 4.6 'Fertility, pregnancy and lactation' and section 5.1 'Pharmacodynamic properties'.

 Hypersensitivity to the active substance or to any of the excipients listed in section 6.1.